Inclusive Teaching Resources for Large Courses – Inclusive Teaching

 Large Courses Overview

 “Large courses” are defined differently on different campuses as the concept of “large” tends to be relative to the campus.
 However, the University of Michigan Center for Research on Learning and Teaching (CRLT) defines large courses as those with 75 or more students.
-Improving inclusive pedagogical practices in large courses is an ever-increasing necessity as university enrollments increase and student bodies become more diverse.
-Although these courses can make it difficult for every student to participate in the way that a small discussion section might allow, there are still many opportunities and strategies to help faculty provide an inclusive classroom environment.
-One strategy is to employ high-structured, active learning activities, which serve to engage students in higher-level thinking while promoting inclusivity at the same time.
+Improving equitable pedagogical practices in large courses is an ever-increasing necessity as university enrollments increase and student bodies become more diverse.
+Although these courses can make it difficult for every student to participate in the way that a small discussion section might allow, there are still many opportunities and strategies to help faculty provide an equitable classroom environment.
+One strategy is to employ high-structured, active learning activities, which serve to engage students in higher-level thinking while promoting equity at the same time.
 Research has shown that academic outcomes, student thinking (using Bloom’s taxonomy), and student engagement can be hindered by large class sizes, making it all the more essential that instructors examine their pedagogical practices (e.g., lecturing vs. small group approaches).
 Thinking about how you teach in a large lecture class as well as how you assess students can make a difference in student achievement and persistence.

 Depending on the course content, large courses can provide an opportunity for many voices to be “heard” and for implicit bias to be revealed and discussed.
 One method for allowing many voices is to incorporate technology for capturing anonymous student responses during class.
 Historically, this has been done with “clickers”, but many different platforms exist for capturing and revealing this real-time feedback (e.g. Top Hat or iClickers).
 Additionally, the use of combined platforms for real time feedback and capturing the classroom content can be helpful for students who want to review the material after class.
 One such platform is Echo360 which allows students to respond from a smartphone, tablet, or laptop and reveals multiple choice or short answers in real-time while also capturing the entire lecture for playback by students at a later time.
 This (and other) platforms can also be live-streamed to allow students outside of the classroom (or in an entirely remote online course) to meet synchronously and be recorded for asynchronous viewing.